Politics, money overhang ambitious Lebanon telecom reforms

 He declined to elaborate, but political parties have so far been unable to agree on the terms of parliamentary elections due this summer, disputing how constituencies should be divided and the extent of proportional representation in the vote.

-This stand-off, along with political tensions over the civil war in neighboring Syria, has paralyzed government decision-making and could delay the elections.
+This stand-off, along with political tensions over the civil war in neighbouring Syria, has paralysed government decision-making and could delay the elections.

 Kobeissi insisted the mobile tender would go ahead regardless of the elections, while some other telecommunications reforms could if necessary be implemented by his ministry without the Council's go-ahead.